 - Green concrete running off into a water body or into a conveyance system that leads to a water body.
-Green concrete is toxic to fish and water. - Sediment deposits in catch basins being removed prior to discharge downstream - Appropriate handling and disposal of removed material.
+Green concrete is toxic to fish and water. - Sediment deposits in catch basins being removed prior to discharge downstream - Appropriate handling and disposal of removed material. - c) Best management practices for MCPW will be to:

-- Consult Environmental Specialist to review relevant regulations prior to beginning construction or major repair. - Perform construction or major repair in dry weather conditions. - If construction is necessary during wet weather, use pre-cast structures. - Use appropriate fish screen on pump inlets, observe water laws, and consult with the Environmental Specialist to ensure stream hydrology and ecology are not affected. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas.
+- Consult Environmental Specialist to review relevant regulations prior to beginning construction or major repair. - Perform construction or major repair in dry weather conditions. - If construction is necessary during wet weather, use pre-cast structures. - Use appropriate fish screen on pump inlets, observe water laws, and consult with the Environmental Specialist to ensure stream hydrology and ecology are not affected. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.

-Isolate activities near water bodies to avoid contact between fresh concrete and water.

-- During construction, follow appropriate water quality and storm water management regulations, such as NPDES Phase II, or other DEQ requirements or permits. - Clean catch basins and UICs as roadway sediments build-up.
+- Isolate activities near water bodies to avoid contact between fresh concrete and water. - During construction, follow appropriate water quality and storm water management regulations, such as NPDES Phase II, or other DEQ requirements or permits. - Clean catch basins and UICs as roadway sediments build-up.
 Catch basins should all have a sump to help collect sediments that can be removed with a flusher during normal maintenance activities. - Install erosion control where the potential for runoff of sediments exists.
 (See the Erosion Control Table for appropriate measures in Appendix A.)